hackclub/hackclub/workshops/Flask_quote_generator/README.md

     return render_template("index.html",quote=quote)
 ```

-We start by defining a variable cleverly name `url` which holds the url of the API we are trying to fetch data the using `request.get()` we make [GET](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET) request to the API. if you print the `response` variable it should look something like this
+We start by declaring  a variable `url` which holds the url of the API we are trying to fetch data the using `request.get()` we make [GET](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET) request to the API. if you print the `response` variable it should look something like this

 `{'quote': "some random kanye quote "}`